- Live Versions: 9 - 10

 On the subsequent dialog, specify which media files should be copied into the project folder and click "Ok".

-Conclusion: It is usually recommended to save new projects under a new name and in a folder location outside of any other Project folder.
+Conclusion: It is always recommended to save new projects under a new name and in a folder location outside of any other Project folder.

 Note: The User Library is a Live Project itself.
 Saving your Live Sets into the User Library is therefore not recommended as it will only create an .als file, but not the entire Project folder and lead to problems when e.g. trying to find missing samples.